 CVS Pharmacy has over 9,800 locations in the United States.
 Some places are freestanding locations, while other CVS’s are located within a Target store.

-Additional services offered include buying money orders through MoneyGram, make copies, send faxes, ATMs, and more.
+Additional services offered include buying money orders through MoneyGram, photocopying, send faxes, ATMs, and more.

 Check your local CVS location to see if they have a Coinstar exchange kiosk.
 Some are open 24 hours a day.